verse-chorus/tsp/README.md

 # Traveling Salesman Problem Solver

-This project implements two algorithms for solving the Traveling Salesman Problem (TSP):
-1. Branch and Bound algorithm
-2. Genetic Algorithm
+A Python implementation of the Traveling Salesman Problem (TSP) solver using two different algorithms: Branch and Bound and Genetic Algorithm.
+This project provides an efficient way to find optimal or near-optimal routes for visiting multiple cities.

 ## Example

 Here's an example of optimal route created by genetic algorithm for russian cities with more that 250000 citizens.
 ![image](https://github.com/user-attachments/assets/2e1834d6-89a3-44df-9a08-b37a47925f57)
 ```bash